 * Long-serving Mark Read appointed CEO with immediate effect

-* Founder Sorrell quit in April (Adds client reaction)
+* Founder Sorrell quit in April (Writes through, adds reaction)

 LONDON, Sept 3 (Reuters) - WPP named company veteran Mark Read as its new CEO on Monday to steer the world's biggest advertising company through a period of unprecedented change and following the acrimonious exit of its founder Martin Sorrell.

 The 51-year-old takes charge of the $21 billion company at a tough time following a year-long sharp downturn in trading sparked by competition from Google and Facebook and pressure from clients to simplify the business and cut pricing.

 He also knows that Sorrell, still a major WPP shareholder and his one time mentor, will be looking over his shoulder.

 Sorrell wrote to Read and his new chief operating officer Andrew Scott on Sunday to wish them well, encourage them to work together and explained the challenges ahead as he saw them, a person familiar with the matter said.